What Is Firmware? The Software That Controls Your Electronics

 However, you can only do this with a suitable firmware update tool designed to work with this device.

 There are as many firmware variants as there are hardware devices.
-On computer motherboards, there is the Firmware (called BIOS or UEFI), there is the Firmware on hard drives, SSDs, CD / DVD / Blu-Ray drives, there is the Firmware on the network card routers, access points, extenders range, there is even and gaming software for mouse and keyboard.
+There is Firmware (called BIOS or UEFI) on computer motherboards, Firmware on hard drives, SSDs, CD / DVD / Blu-Ray drives, Firmware on network card routers, access points, and extenders, and gaming software for mouse and keyboard.
 These are just a few examples related to computers.

 Can the Firmware Be Updated?

-Many producers release regular updates for the Firmware that is on their hardware devices.
+Many producers release regular updates for the Firmware on their hardware devices.

-They also provide the software tools needed to write new Firmware for these devices.
-However, each manufacturer can choose to release new Firmware for a particular device.
+They also provide the software tools to write new Firmware for these devices.
+However, each manufacturer can release new Firmware for a particular device.

 For example, most computer component manufacturers develop and supply their customers with the latest Firmware and appropriate firmware update programs for at least a few years after the device is released.

-For example, the motherboard manufacturer may release new firmware updates when you want to include new features, support new processors or RAM, or when you want to fix specific issues with your hardware.
+For example, the motherboard manufacturer may release new firmware updates when you want to include new features, support new processors or RAM, or fix specific issues with your hardware.

 Any manufacturer can send new Firmware for their devices: the router can receive firmware updates that improve its stability, a DVD burner can learn to burn new discs, etc.